-Step 2: Click on ‘Know Your PF Status’
+Step 2: Click on ‘Know Your Claim Status’.

-For the benefit of the claimant, the EPFO also provides for alerts via SMS if a mobile number has been linked to the account.
-The SMS is sent to the following two instances:
+For the claimant’s benefit, the EPFO also sends alerts via SMS if a mobile number has been linked to the account.
+The SMS is sent in the following two instances.

 1. On receipt of claim application.

 2. On transfer of funds to the claimant’s bank account.

 There could be income tax implications on your EPF withdrawal under specific scenarios.

 Refer to ClearTax’s page to know more about the taxability of EPF withdrawal.